eerieA/steam-reviews-analysis/README.md

     This will extract frequencies of sentiment labels from all the `english` reviews in the JSON file you just saved, then plot a graph saved as `<app_id>_emo_distrib_english.png`, which will be under `./output` by default.

-    > FYI it uses an emotion classification transformer model to extract the labels, and only collects top 5 labels from each review be default.
+    > FYI it uses an emotion classification transformer model to extract the labels, and only collects top 5 labels from each review by default.

 3.
     ```bash